joomengine/joomla-packages/src/admin_view/4aeeb39e-74f4-4ecd-b61f-7f4f71d46c3a/README.md

 ### JCB!
 Admin View
-# Ticket Comments (Service Directory) (TicketComment:TicketComments)
+# Ticket Comments (Directories) (TicketComment:TicketComments)

 > Ticket Comments

-This view is for managing Ticket Comments in the Service Directory.
+This view is for managing Ticket Comments in the Directories.

 > Manage single-record forms with this reusable Admin View designed for smooth data handling, customization, and full integration in JCB.